Skip to main content

 Alzheimer’s disease is a brain disorder that some people may get when they are older.
 It is a form of dementia.
 It can make people lose their memory, act differently and have trouble thinking and solving problems.

-According to the US Food and Drug Administration, more than 6.2 million people in the United States have Alzheimer’s.
-Alzheimer’s disease patients also may suffer from depression, agitation, anxiety, and other health conditions.
+According to the Alzheimer's Association, nearly 7 million people in the United States have Alzheimer’s.
+These patients also may suffer from depression, agitation, anxiety, and other health conditions.

 Find out what Medicare covers for Alzheimer’s disease

-If you have Alzheimer’s disease, Medicare will help pay for your care for medical and mental health conditions.
+If you have Alzheimer’s disease, Medicare will cover your care for related medical and mental health conditions.
 This may include:

 This includes care for diagnosis and treatment:

-- Diagnosis: Medicare will help pay for the doctor visit, physical exam and several tests used to diagnose Alzheimer’s disease.
-Medicare will only cover the costs of PET (Positron Emission Tomography) scans in certain cases for Alzheimer’s disease.
+• Diagnosis: Medicare will help pay for the doctor visit, physical exam and several tests used to diagnose Alzheimer’s disease.
+Medicare will only cover the costs of PET (Positron Emission Tomography) scans in certain cases for Alzheimer’s.
 PET scanning is a medical test that can diagnose Alzheimer’s disease in its early stages.

 Mental health services

-Sometimes, people with Alzheimer’s disease need mental health services too.
-Medicare provides mental health benefit that covers sessions psychiatrists, clinical psychologists or social workers.
-Medicare will cover 80% of the amount it approves for a mental health service.
+Sometimes, people with Alzheimer’s need mental health services, too.
+Medicare provides mental health benefit that covers sessions psychiatrists, clinical psychologists, or social workers.
+Medicare will cover 80% of the amount it approves for an outpatient mental health service.
+It also fully covers a yearly depression screening as long as the provider accepts Medicare.
 Learn more about mental health coverage.

 Medical social services